By using this site, you agree to the Privacy Policy and Terms of Use.

 Equifax Canada

-Canada’s two credit reporting agencies provide credit bureau and information reports to businesses, particularly the financial industry.
+Canada’s two credit reporting agencies provide credit bureaus and information reports to businesses, particularly those in the financial industry.

 Equifax Canada Inc. is a credit bureau in Canada owned by Equifax of Atlanta, Georgia.
 Equifax Canada is based in Toronto, Ontario.